Francesco De Nicola

 In 2018, I started to investigate the graphene photoacoustics properties for loudspeaker applications.

-I published several peer-reviewed research articles on international journals with high impact factors, and I contributed with invited talks and posters to european conferences.
+I published several peer-reviewed research articles on international journals with high impact factors, and I contributed with invited talks and posters to international conferences.